egueli/SamsungM7_IR/README.md

 * Same for the Mute button.
 It toggles the mute state.
 * The TV/Radio button is repurposed it to set the speaker to select the TV input.
 I chose that one because I almost never watch broadcast TV.
     * On MusicCast devices, this button also powers up the device if in standby and selects the B speaker set.
 This can be changed in source code.
+* The "blue" custom button is used to enable/disable the clock.

 Samsung Multiroom devices may go on standby after 8 hours, and won't play any audio after that.
 To leave standby, just press any of the buttons above.